rapidfuzz/strsim-rs/README.md

 ```

 ### Development
-If you don't want to install Rust itself, you can install [Docker], and run
+If you don't want to install Rust itself, you can run `$ ./dev` for a
-`$ ./dev`.
-This should bring up a temporary container from which you can run
-[cargo] commands.
+development CLI if you have [Docker] installed.

 ### License
 [MIT](https://github.com/dguo/strsim-rs/blob/master/LICENSE)